How Many Clients Does a Therapist Have? | Number of Clients You Should Actually Have

 I’ve made it my personal mission to rid our industry of the habit of burning out clinicians.
 And this happens one clinician at a time refusing to be complicit in an industry that exploits mental health therapists.

-What to consider when deciding how many clients to have
+Questions to ask yourself when deciding how many clients to have

 how many clients does a therapist have